-Mary Scott Nature Preserve Restoration Project
+Mary Scott Nature Park Restoration Project

-Our regular workday is first Saturday of each month, and in summer months we meet at 10:00.
+Our regular workday is first Saturday of each month, generally 2 to 4 PM.
+In summer months we meet 10 AM to Noon.
 Come to front entrance 4150 Briarcliff Rd.

 GNPS Contact info – Joan Frierson: gjsgarden@gmail.com